Fleetwings BQ-1

 The Fleetwings BQ-1 was an early expendable unmanned aerial vehicle — referred to at the time as an "assault drone" — developed by Fleetwings during the Second World War for use by the United States Army Air Forces.
-Only a single example of the type was built, the program being cancelled following the crash of the prototype on its first flight.
+Only a single example of the type was built, the program being cancelled following the crash of the prototype on a test flight.

 Development

-Development of the BQ-1 began on July 10, 1942, under a program for the development of "aerial torpedoes" – unmanned aircraft carrying internal bombs – that had been instigated in March of that year.
+Development of the BQ-1 began on 10 July 1942, under a program for the development of "aerial torpedoes" – unmanned aircraft carrying internal bombs – that had been instigated in March of that year.
 Fleetwings was contracted to build a single XBQ-1 assault drone, powered by two Franklin O-405-7 opposed piston engines, and fitted with a fixed landing gear in tricycle configuration.
 The aircraft was optionally piloted; a single-seat cockpit was installed for ferry and training flights; a fairing would replace the cockpit canopy on operational missions.
 The BQ-1 was intended to carry a 2000 lb warhead over a range of 1717 mi at 225 mph; the aircraft would be destroyed in the act of striking the target.
 A single BQ-2 was to be constructed as well under the same contract.

 Flight testing

-Following trials of the television-based command guidance system using a PQ-12 target drone, and earlier trials of the XBQ-2A, the XBQ-1 flew in May 1944; however, the aircraft crashed on its maiden flight.
+Following trials of the television-based command guidance system using a PQ-12 target drone, and earlier trials of the XBQ-2A, the XBQ-1 flew in May 1944; however, the aircraft crashed on 17 July 1944 due to engine failure just after take-off from Wright Field.
 Following the loss of the lone prototype BQ-1, the project was cancelled.